 - Construction interest payments

-Typically, building a brand new self storage facility will cost you between $5-$8 per square foot of storage space.
-The average new facility takes about 36 months to stabilize and reach average occupancy levels.
-This can help you calculate how much you need for operating expenses like rent, loan payments, and a salary for yourself (or a manager).
+Typically, building a new self-storage facility will cost between $25 and $40 per square foot of storage space.
+The average new facility takes about three to four years to stabilize and reach average occupancy levels.
+This can help you calculate how much additional capital you will need for operating expenses like rent, loan payments, and a salary for yourself or a manager.

-In fact, SBA loans are especially good for self storage facilities because you can finance all of the construction interest and up to 2 years of loan payments.
-This can give you some breathing room to work on renting out your units instead of worrying about making your payments right away.
+SBA loans are especially good for self-storage facilities because you can finance all of the construction interest and up to two years of loan payments.
+This allows you some flexibility with your working capital so you can focus on renting out units rather than being concerned about immediate debt payments.

-Best New Construction Option: SBA 7a Loan for CRE
+Best New Construction Option: SBA 7(a) Loan for Commercial Real Estate

-With an SBA loan, not only can you to finance up to two years of payments into the loan amount, but you can also finance the construction interest rates you’re paying, up to 10% and a 10% contingency.
-It’s the best financing option, giving you time to grow your occupancy rates after construction, without worrying about where the money will come for your loan payments.
+With an SBA 7(a) loan, not only can you finance up to two years of payments into the loan amount, but you can also finance the construction interest you are paying—up to 10%—and a 10% contingency allowance.
+This financing option gives you time to increase your occupancy rates after construction, without worrying about where the money will come for your loan payments.

 Real Estate Investment Companies or Private Lenders

-There are many investment companies that will invest debt into one-off transactions in the self-storage space because it’s a fairly safe bet.
-New construction is the best opportunity for these investors because it’s likely the only financing need for a self storage facility that is large enough for them to be interested.
+Many investment companies will invest in one-off transactions in the self-storage industry because it’s a fairly safe venture.
+New construction is the best opportunity for these investors because it’s likely the only financing needed for a self-storage facility that is large enough for them to be interested.
 Private money lenders might also be helpful.

-Acquisition loans are needed when you’re looking to buy an existing self storage facility.
-A lot of the mergers and acquisitions activity in the self storage units goes to large investment companies and Real Estate Investment Trusts (REITs).
-It’s less common for independent storage facilities to buy others, but there are plenty of financing options if that’s your goal.
+Acquisition loans are needed when purchasing an existing self-storage facility.
+A lot of merger and acquisition activity in the self-storage industry is conducted by large investment companies and real estate investment trusts (REITs).
+It’s less common for independent storage facilities to buy others, but there are plenty of financing options if you intend to purchase an existing facility.

-When you’re buying a business, you don’t want to lose out on the deal because of slow financing.
-While the best rates are going to come from traditional bank loans and SBA loans, they also can take awhile to fund (although Northeast Bank speeds up this process for you).
+When you’re buying a business, you don’t want to lose the deal due to slow financing.
+While the best rates are going to come from traditional bank loans and SBA loans, they also can take 30 to 90 days to fund.
 If you need to close quickly, you may want to consider some of the alternative loan options.

-If you’re buying a self storage business for the first time, you’re going to want to use an SBA loan, if possible.
-These loans won’t require you to have specific self storage experience if you can prove business expertise or a proven history of owning investment property.
-Conventional bank loans could get hung up on this.
+If you’re buying a self-storage business for the first time, an SBA loan will be the most favorable loan option if you can qualify.
+Unlike conventional loans, SBA loans won’t require you to have specific self-storage experience if you can prove business expertise or a proven history of owning investment property.

-SBA 7a loans are also good to purchase self storage facilities if you’re adding on to your self storage business by acquiring another one.
-With a 7a loan, you can borrow enough to cover the value of the real estate portion of your acquisition, as well as for the cost to purchase the business.
+Additionally, SBA 7(a) loans are a good financing option if you are expanding your business through the purchase of additional self-storage facilities.
+With an SBA 7(a) loan, you can borrow enough to cover the value of the real estate portion of your acquisition as well as the cost to buy out the other business.